tialaramex/realistic/README.md

 ## Unfinished

-Most features from the Java are now replicated or have equivalent functionality in realistic, but this still tidying up to do.
+Most features from the Java are now replicated or have equivalent functionality in realistic, but there is still tidying up to do.

 ## Unfaithful